Tour starts on every single WEDNESDAY all year long, except for August 2.

 Day 3.
 Lisbon - Fatima - Lisbon (264 km ~ 164 miles)

-Breakfast in the hotel, then a tour to Fatima - one of the world's largest Catholic pilgrimage sites in the world - with its Sanctuary of Our Lady of Fátima (Santuário de Fátima).
-A tour and a free time here to feel and appreciate this sacred place.
+Breakfast in the hotel, then a tour to Fatima, one of the world's largest Catholic pilgrimage sites, with its Sanctuary of Our Lady of Fátima (Santuário de Fátima).
+A tour and some free time here to feel and appreciate this sacred place.
 Some facts about Fatima:

-Later we will return to Lisbon.
-Free evening and another night in Lisbon.
+Later, we will return to Lisbon.
+A free evening and another night in Lisbon.

 Day 4.
 Lisbon - Caceres - Seville (575 km ~ 357 miles)